bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/api-reference/cli.md

 Beacon Chain CLI can be used as a local wallet, you can manage your keys via Binance CLI.
 You can add a new key or restore your key from mnemonic words.
 And you can list your keys and show specified key info.

-With Beacon Chain CLI, you can send transactions to Beacon Chain, like placing an order, transferring tokens, issuing tokens and so on.
+With Beacon Chain CLI, you can send transactions to Beacon Chain, like transferring tokens, issuing tokens and so on.
 Actually you can do almost everything you can do with Beacon Chain web wallet.
 What is more, you can propose to list trading pairs and join chain governance.